pretix/pretix/doc/api/resources/orders.rst

-comment                               string                     Reason for refund (shown to the customer in some cases, can be ``null``). execution_date                        datetime                   Date and time of completion of this refund (or ``null``) provider                              string                     Identification string of the payment provider
+comment                               string                     Reason for refund (shown to the customer in some cases, can be ``null``). execution_date                        datetime                   Date and time of completion of this refund (or ``null``) provider                              string                     Identification string of the payment provider details                               object                     Refund-specific information.
+This is a dictionary
+                                                                 with various fields that can be different between payment providers, versions, payment states, etc. If you read this field, you always need to be able to deal with situations where values that you expect are missing.
+Mostly, the field contains various IDs that can be used for matching with other systems.
+If a payment provider does not implement this feature, the object is empty.
 ===================================== ========================== =======================================================

 List of all orders